 Chapter 7 incorporates information on reading materials you may wish to consult.

-I do hope you find this Guide helpful in preparing for the Part 3 Examination.
-I would be happy to receive any comments on ways in which I can improve the Guide.
+We do hope you find this Guide helpful in preparing for the Part 3 Examination and would be happy to receive any comments on ways in which this Guide can be improved.